Reranking Social Media Feeds: A Practical Guide for Field Experiments: Background

 \section{Background}

 In this section, we summarize previous efforts to study social media through experiments and position this article in the current literature.
 On-platform feed experiments are the gold standard for inferring the causal effects of interventions on social media, as they test interventions in the same setting where users would typically encounter them, maximizing ecological validity.
-An alternative to running experiments on the platform is creating experimental clones of the platform and simulating a social media environment~\cite{voggenreiter2023role,epstein2022yourfeed,jia2023embedding}.
-Developing a custom social media feed simulator is a meaningful approach, as it allows greater control over the experimental setup, such as the posts visualized by the user and features offered by the websites.
-This full control of the feed has significant advantages because participants can be exposed to the same content, potentially leading to a more controlled experiment that may help measure small effects.
-However, the downside is that the individual participants' online experience is generally hard to reproduce, and the generalizability of the findings may be questioned.
-The participants may be exposed to a different interface and a different type of posts they typically consume, they may miss realistic social signals and dynamics, or they may be required to engage in activities not aligned with their daily habits.
-The requirements to engage with a custom platform may also exacerbate phenomena such as the Hawthorn effect, potentially altering the participants' behavior that does not fully generalize to a real-world scenario.
+An alternative to running experiments on the platform is to create experimental clones of the platform and simulate a social media environment~\cite{voggenreiter2023role,epstein2022yourfeed,jia2024embedding}.
+Developing a custom social media feed simulator is a meaningful approach, as it allows greater control over the experimental setup, including the posts the user sees and the features offered by the websites.
+This full control over the feed has significant advantages, as participants can be exposed to the same content, potentially leading to a more controlled experiment that can help measure small effects.
+However, the downside is that participants' online experiences are generally hard to reproduce, and the generalizability of the findings may be limited.
+Participants may be exposed to a different interface and a different type of posts they typically consume, miss realistic social signals and dynamics, or be required to engage in activities not aligned with their daily habits.
+The requirements to engage with a custom platform may also exacerbate phenomena such as the Hawthorne effect, potentially altering participants' behavior in ways that do not fully generalize to a real-world scenario.

 Previous work shows the effectiveness of field experiments on social media and that they can bring valuable findings.
-Some examples include investigating the effect of changing Facebook's feed ranking from engagement-based to chronological during a US election~\cite{guess2023social}, the impact and propagation of emotions~\cite{kramer2014experimental}, the amplification of political discourse~\cite{huszar2022algorithmic}, the effect of perspective-taking on political polarization~\cite{saveski2022perspective} or using ads to reduce misinformation~\cite{lin2024reducing} and support charitable donations~\cite{Jilke2019Using}.
+Some examples include investigating the effect of changing Facebook's feed ranking from engagement-based to chronological during a US election~\cite{guess2023social}, the impact and propagation of emotions~\cite{kramer2014experimental}, the amplification of political discourse~\cite{huszar2022algorithmic}, the effect of perspective-taking on political polarization~\cite{saveski2022perspective}, or using ads to reduce misinformation~\cite{lin2024reducing} and support charitable donations~\cite{Jilke2019Using}.